Debit Card - Fraud Protection, Alerts and Notifications

 Debit Card Alerts & Notifications - Get Started by Calling: 620.663.1521 or 800.310.1521!

 Each notification may help protect you from fraud as you are able to review transactions made via your Debit Card in real time.
-You will receive transaction details including: where it occurred, the amount, and the date.
+Transaction details include: where it occurred, the amount, and the date.

 You have a choice of two options – all at no cost to you!